Androidacy/LSParanoid/README.md

 String obfuscator for Android applications.
 LSParanoid supports [configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html).

+This library has been modified from the original for Androidacy's internal usage.
+We do not warrant that this library will work in any other circumstances or scenarios, nor is it part of our supported product portfolio.

+**This library is not intended as a security tool.
+Security by obscurity is _never_ a good idea.**

 Usage
 -----
 In order to make LSParanoid work with your project you have to apply the LSParanoid Gradle plugin